opulo-inc/ohai/docs/feeder8/peel-motor/index.md

 * Add LOCTITE 435 Instant Adhesive to worm-gear
 		![](img/img2.JPG)
-	* Dispense a few drops of LOCTITE 435 Instant Adhesive nto the center hole of the worm-gear
+	* Dispense a few drops of LOCTITE 435 Instant Adhesive into the center hole of the worm-gear
 	* Use enough adhesive for the glue to fully cover the top of the hole		![](img/img4.JPG)
 	* Lightly tap the worm-gear (with glued hole side up) against the workbench a few times to break the surface tension of the glue and get it sliding downward
 * **Leading with the glued side**, manually install the worm-gear onto the first few milimeters of the peel-motor shaft